davidjcox/django-deepzoom/docs/index.rst

 of model classes and template tags which programmatically generate tiled images and all JavaScript necessary for their instantiation into templates.

-Django-deepzoom 2.0 is the first universal version-- it's now universally supported on both Python 2 and 3.
+Django-deepzoom 2.0 is the first universal version-- it's now supported in both Python 2 and 3, and in Django 1.4+.
 Support for PIL was dropped entirely and was replaced with Pillow for future compatibility.
 But, the biggest change by far is the switch to the OpenSeadragon deepzoom viewer from the Microsoft SeaDragon viewer.
 Microsoft's viewer had hardcoded dependencies on an external site for